Is CLIP ideal? No. Can we fix it? Yes!: The Ideal CLIP

 \begin{definition} \textbf{(Compositional Concept Set $\mathbb{G}$)} In the real world, there exist $\gg N$ compositional concepts, \emph{i.e.,} concepts which describe the composition of a scene.
 Then let $\mathbb{G}$ be a subset of the real compositional concept set, consisting only of elements which describe the absolute location of one object (denoted $g^{<loc>}$) or the spatial relationship between two objects (denoted $g^{<rel>}$).
 Each element in $\mathbb{G}$ has a unique equivalent text description in $\mathbb{T}$.
 That is, there exists an injective function $f_{G,T} $: $ \mathbb{G} \rightarrow \mathbb{T}$.

 For example, for the compositional concept of one object being above another object, we use the notation $g^{<rel>}_{above}$, which has the text representation $\text{``above"}$.
 (In the next definition we explain our notation for using compositional concepts in context with other concepts.)
-Compositional concepts are shown in orange in Fig.~\ref{fig:defn_explain}.
 When two objects $x$ and $y$ appear in the same image, a spatial relationship is there between them.
 If one wishes to marginalize this aspect out one may use the notation $\textbf{i}(x,y)$ to denote the mean embedding of images depicting concepts $x$ and $y$, averaged over all spatial arrangements of $x$ and $y$ in the fixed frame.

 \end{definition} \begin{definition} \textbf{(Combinatorial Clause Set $\mathbb{S}$) } In the real world, object, attribute, and compositional concepts can be organized to create semantic \textit{clauses}.
 These are a combination of concepts which add context to a unified scene.
 Let $\mathbb{S^*}$ be a set of all finite ordered combinations of elements from $\mathbb{V}$, $\mathbb{A}$, and $\mathbb{G}$.
 It is a union of all \textit{n}-fold Cartesian products of the full outer joined set of the three.